-(A) All projects shall be designed and engineered by a registered professional engineer unless completed using force account labor or otherwise provided by law.
-This will assure the applicant and the Board that proper and necessary provisions are being met with respect to public health, life and safety through best use of materials and labor at a minimal cost;
+(A) All projects must be designed and engineered by a registered engineer or architect unless completed using force account labor or otherwise provided by law.
+This will assure the applicant and the Board that proper and necessary provisions are being met with respect to public health, life and safety through best use of materials and labor at a minimal cost.

 (B) Applicants shall forward one copy of the final plans and specifications to the Marine Board staff for review, prior to soliciting for quotations or commencing with any work at the project site.
-The Board will notify applicants of plan approval, at which time they may commence solicitation or work;
+The Board will notify applicants of plan approval, at which time they may commence solicitation or work.

 (C) The Marine Board staff has the capability to provide some design-engineering services for grant applicants.
-Requests for technical engineering assistance should be directed to the Marine Board staff;
+Requests for technical engineering assistance should be directed to the Marine Board staff.

-(D) A publication available by the Board titled Vessel Waste Collection System Guidelines provides basic technical specifications and design criteria for the development of facility grant projects.
+(D) A publication available by the Board titled Vessel Waste Collection System Guidelines or Layout and Design Guidelines for Recreational Boat Launching and Transient Tie-up Facilities provides basic technical specifications and design criteria for the development of facility grant projects.
 All projects must comply with these guidelines or other approved methods.